google/go-cloud/samples/wire/README.md

 }
 ```

-Next, in a separate file called `wire.go` we'll define `InitializeEvent` and
+Next, in a separate file called `wire.go` we will define `InitializeEvent`.
-this is where things get interesting:
+This is where things get interesting:

 ``` go
 // wire.go